HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 • Ham Spread or Ham Salad: Contrary to its name, upon querying the staff, there is no ham used in the recipe

-• PM Sandwiches: I ran across this name used in Central Pennsylvania, where, according to the deli staff, the meaning is anything made with pickles and meat.
+• PM Sandwiches: I ran across this name used in Central Pennsylvania, where, according to the deli staff, it refers to anything made with pickles and meat.

 • Funeral Spread: Given its name because sandwiches made with the spread often show up at the meal served during wakes.